View All 1852 Liberty Gold Dollar

 Description

 The 1852 Liberty Gold Dollar is a Gold Dollar produced at the Philadelphia Mint as part of the Liberty Head Gold Dollars 1849-1854 series.
-Total mintage reached 2.0 million.
-The obverse features Liberty facing left wearing a coronet inscribed LIBERTY, encircled by a wreath, while the reverse displays a wreath enclosing the denomination 1 DOLLAR and the date.
-Designed by James Barton Longacre.
+The U.S. Mint produced 2.0 million examples, making this the highest mintage among 4 variants, accounting for 93% of the year's production.
+The obverse features Liberty facing left wearing a coronet inscribed LIBERTY, encircled by a wreath and the reverse displays a wreath enclosing the denomination 1 DOLLAR and the date.
+Strong production across multiple mints driven by California Gold Rush bullion.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $466 to $834 depending on grade and condition.
 Struck in 90% gold, 10% copper, weighing 1.7 grams, 12.7 mm in diameter, with a reeded edge.
 Cataloged as PCGS #7517.
-The Gold Dollar was introduced following the California Gold Rush discovery of 1848, which flooded the market with gold and made a one-dollar gold coin practical.
-The tiny size makes high-grade examples scarce — many were lost, holed for jewelry, or heavily worn.
-The 1849-C Open Wreath is a key date.

 External References